Getting Started

 -h, --help display help for command

-Run yarn export to export the documentation as PDF files.
-Note that if you used -b or -p parameters during build, you need to use the same -b and -p parameters during export.
+Run yarn export to export the documentation as a PDF file.
+Note that if you built with the -b, -p parameters, you also need to use the -b, -p parameters when exporting.

 The export feature depends on playwright.
-For CI pipelines, please use build-harbor.alauda.cn/frontend/playwright-runner:doom as the base image for dependency installation and documentation building.
-Locally, you can set the following environment variable to speed up downloads:
+In pipelines, use build-harbor.alauda.cn/frontend/playwright-runner:doom as the base image for dependency installation and documentation builds.
+For local development, you can set the following environment variable to speed up downloads:

 .env.yarn